alekcz/firetomic/README.md

 ## Run Firetomic

-Run Firetomic in dev-mode without any authentication:
+Run firetomic in locally:

-`FIRETOMIC_DEV_MODE=true java -jar datahike-server-0.1.84-standalone.jar`
+`clj -X:run`

 Adjust the command according to the version you built into the `target/`-directory.